 RUSS 106F Russian for Professionals II

-Dr. Lila Zaharkov, Associate Professor of Foreign Languages.
+Dr. Lila Zaharkov, Associate Professor of Foreign Language

-Second course of a two-course sequence (with RUSS 105) enabling adults to achieve language competency goals within the context of their professional and personal interests.
-This sequence introduces Russia 's language and culture.
-The course meets once a week, using the most up-to-date methodology, including video, multimedia language lab, and web-accessed exercises that allow students to work at their own pace.
-The textbook is accompanied by an instructor-developed manual that enables students to work on assignments between class meetings.
+Second course in a two-course sequence.
+This sequence introduces students to Russia's language and culture.
+Specifically created for the adult learner, the course meets once a week for 2 hours, using the most up-to-date methodology, which includes the use of video, multimedia language laboratory and web-accessed exercises that allow students to work with classroom material at their own pace, taking into account the particular demands of adult students.
+The textbook is accompanied by a manual written by the instructor to enable students to work on assignments between class sessions.
+(Limited to six students.)

 SPAN 105 Spanish for Professionals I

-Mr. John Cantrell, Instructor of Spanish—Foreign Languages Department
+Dr. Lillian Franklin, Associate Professor of Foreign Languages, Mr. John Cantrell, Instructor of Foreign Languages